shurik179/yozh-SC2023/docs/projects/follow_line.rst

         error = bot.line_position_white()
     bot.stop_motors()

-As before, you also need to include the code for initialization and sensor calibration
+As before, you also need to include the code for initialization and sensor calibration.